z-gong/mstk/docs/trajectory.rst

 Trajectory handler
 ------------------

-Handlers for reading/writing different trajectory formats by :class:`~mstools.trajectory.Trajectory`.
+Handlers for reading/writing different trajectory formats by :class:`~mstk.trajectory.Trajectory`.
 They are not meant to be called directly.
-However, you can pass a handler class when initializing a :class:`~mstools.trajectory.Trajectory` object.
+However, you can pass a handler class when initializing a :class:`~mstk.trajectory.Trajectory` object.

-.. currentmodule:: mstools.trajectory
+.. currentmodule:: mstk.trajectory

 .. autosummary::
     :toctree: _generated/